 PCA and t-SNE

 Data science is one of the fastest growing fields as measured by the number of people employed in it.
-As data plays a larger part in every organisation, especially digital ones, understanding and being able to pick out insights becomes a crucial competitive advantage.
+It's core goal is to be able to pick out insights that can help optimize business processes.

 Module 1 - Introduction to data science